Zero-knowledge proof: Nuclear disarmament

 In 2016, the Princeton Plasma Physics Laboratory and Princeton University demonstrated a technique that may have applicability to future nuclear disarmament talks.
-It would allow inspectors to confirm whether or not an object is indeed a nuclear weapon without recording, sharing or revealing the internal workings which might be secret.
+It would allow inspectors to confirm whether or not an object is indeed a nuclear weapon without recording, sharing, or revealing the internal workings, which might be secret.

 Blockchains

 Zero-knowledge proofs were applied in the Zerocoin and Zerocash protocols, which culminated in the birth of Zcoin (later rebranded as Firo in 2020) and Zcash cryptocurrencies in 2016.
 Zerocoin has a built-in mixing model that does not trust any peers or centralised mixing providers to ensure anonymity.
 Users can transact in a base currency and can cycle the currency into and out of Zerocoins.
 The Zerocash protocol uses a similar model (a variant known as a non-interactive zero-knowledge proof) except that it can obscure the transaction amount, while Zerocoin cannot.
 Given significant restrictions of transaction data on the Zerocash network, Zerocash is less prone to privacy timing attacks when compared to Zerocoin.
 However, this additional layer of privacy can cause potentially undetected hyperinflation of Zerocash supply because fraudulent coins cannot be tracked.

 In 2018, Bulletproofs were introduced.
-Bulletproofs are an improvement from non-interactive zero-knowledge proof where trusted setup is not needed.
+Bulletproofs are an improvement from non-interactive zero-knowledge proofs where a trusted setup is not needed.
 It was later implemented into the Mimblewimble protocol (which the Grin and Beam cryptocurrencies are based upon) and Monero cryptocurrency.
 In 2019, Firo implemented the Sigma protocol, which is an improvement on the Zerocoin protocol without trusted setup.
 In the same year, Firo introduced the Lelantus protocol, an improvement on the Sigma protocol, where the former hides the origin and amount of a transaction.

+A related line of work applies zero-knowledge proofs to database analytics via so-called zero-knowledge "coprocessors": off-chain systems that execute queries and return both the result and a proof that the computation was performed correctly on untampered data.
+Academic prototypes have shown how to produce ZK proofs for ad-hoc SQL queries while hiding inputs and guaranteeing correctness of the result (e.g., ZKSQL).
+One implementation of this approach, termed "Proof of SQL", has been reported in industry media as enabling sub-second ZK proving for SQL query results and making the prover available as open source.
+Earlier coverage also described the concept under development as a cryptographic protocol allowing decentralized applications to verify that SQL results have not been tampered with.

+Decentralized Identifiers

+Zero-knowledge proofs by their nature can enhance privacy in identity-sharing systems, which are vulnerable to data breaches and identity theft.
+When integrated to a decentralized identifier system, ZKPs add an extra layer of encryption on DID documents.